Bitter lessons in compute and cleverness

 Figure 1

-What to compute, and when.
+What to compute, and when, to make inference about the world with greatest efficiency.
 Overparameterization and inductive biases.
 Operationalizing the scaling hypothesis.
 Compute overhangs.
 Tokenomics.
-Amortization.
-Reduced order modeling.
+Amortization of inference.
+Reduced order modelling.
+Training time versus inference time.
+The business model of FLOPS.

 1 Background